opencv/opencv/modules/objdetect/doc/cascade_classification.rst

     :param minSize: Minimum possible object size.
 Objects smaller than that are ignored.

-.. index:: CascadeClassifier::setImage

 CascadeClassifier::setImage
 -------------------------------
+Sets an image for detection that is called by ``detectMultiScale`` at each image level.

 .. ocv:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>& feval, const Mat& image )

-    Sets an image for detection that is called by ``detectMultiScale`` at each image level.

     :param feval: Pointer to the feature evaluator used for computing features.

     :param image: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

-.. index:: CascadeClassifier::runAt

 CascadeClassifier::runAt
 ----------------------------
-.. ocv:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>& feval, Point pt )

 Runs the detector at the specified point.
 Use ``setImage`` to set the image for the detector to work with.

+.. ocv:function:: int CascadeClassifier::runAt( Ptr<FeatureEvaluator>& feval, Point pt )

     :param feval: Feature evaluator used for computing features.